Pixadus/pixadus.github.io/ship/src/welcome.md

 >
 > It is a way I have of **driving** off the spleen, and regulating the **circulation**.

-Thus, the **Andromeda**.
+Thus, the **Endurance**.

 ![](images/sailboat-cropped.png)

-Andromeda is a 37' sloop designed by Bill Buchan Sr. and John Buchan in the 1960s in Olympia, WA as a bluewater cruiser, first assembled in 1975.
+The Endurance is a 37' sloop designed by Bill Buchan Sr. and John Buchan in the 1960s in Olympia, WA as a bluewater cruiser, first assembled in 1975.
 I bought it in August 2024 as a liveaboard as I finish my undergraduate degree at the University of Washington.

 > I know not all that may be coming, but be it what it will, I'll go to it laughing.